From better sex to falling asleep faster, perhaps it’s time to slip on a pair before hitting the hay

 6 good reasons you should wear socks to bed

-- That old beauty trick works.
-Put on a layer of emollient foot cream then slip your tootsies into a pair of cotton socks overnight.
+Enjoy softer skin on your feet.
+That old beauty trick works.
+Smooth on a layer of emollient foot cream, then slip your tootsies into a pair of cotton socks overnight.
 By morning, your feet will be as smooth as butter.

-- Enjoy better sex.
+Experience better sex.
 Yes, indeed.
 One study found that participants could increase their ability to orgasm by 30% by wearing socks to bed.
+Now that’s a side benefit we can get behind…

-For those who just can’t get over the hurdle of wearing socks to bed yet want those health benefits, consider putting a few extra blankets on the bottom portion of your bed, or slip a hot water bottle or heating pad under the sheets at the foot of your bed.
+If you just can’t get over the hurdle of wearing socks to bed but you want those health benefits, consider putting a few extra blankets on the bottom portion of your bed.
+Or slip a hot water bottle or heating pad under the sheets at the foot of your bed.